marcosgabbardo/nbaPredictor/README.md

 # nbaPredictor
 Python scraping and repository for nba data and statistics based on basketball reference.

--- DB folder contain all scripts from a MYSQL Dump to use as structure for scraped data.
+DB folder contain all scripts from a MYSQL Dump to use as structure for scraped data.
+* db_tables.sql
+* nba_teams_data.sql